waynechoidev/waynechoi.dev/posts/sph-water.md

 [Sample](https://waynechoidev.github.io/sph-water/) / [Repository](https://github.com/waynechoidev/sph-water)

-Recently, I attempted to implement Smoothed Particle Hydrodynamics (SPH) particle simulation using WebGPU.
+Recently, I attempted to implement Smoothed Particle Hydrodynamics(SPH) simulation using WebGPU.
 I implemented based on the paper "Particle-Based Fluid Simulation for Interactive Applications".

 To cut to the chase, I wasn't satisfied with the results.
 On my laptop with an AMD integrated graphics card, performance severely degraded beyond about 2,000 particles, and on Android mobile, it struggled beyond about 1,000 particles.
 SPH simulations are known for their high computational cost, but I still found it disappointing.